Give notice of a marriage or civil partnership

 Book a notice appointment

-Appointments can only be booked directly by one of the partners getting married or in the civil partnership.
+Appointments can only be booked directly by one of the partners getting married or forming the civil partnership.

-If you or anyone from your household have any symptoms of COVID-19, have tested positive or are quarantining, please do not attend an appointment at Hendon Town Hall.
+If you or anyone from your household have any symptoms of COVID-19, have tested positive or are quarantining, please don't attend an appointment at Hendon Town Hall.

 Documents to take to your appointment